Magnus Hallenborg: Career

 Hallenborg served as a clerk at the court in Södra Roslags judicial district (Södra Roslags domsaga) from 1917 to 1919.
 He became a second lieutenant in the Svea Life Guards reserve on 31 December 1917, and managed the office of the district judge in the Northern Jämtland judicial district (Norra Jämtlands domsaga) between 14 October 1919, and 3 January 1920.
 He was subsequently an assistant in the Ministry for Civil Service Affairs, later the Ministry of Health and Social Affairs.
 Hallenborg became a underlöjtnant in the Svea Life Guards reserve on 31 December 1919.

 In February 1921, Hallenborg was employed as an acting official at the Legal, Financial and Administrative Services Agency.
 On 3 June of the same year, he was employed as an attaché in the Ministry for Foreign Affairs.
 Hallenborg became a lieutenant in the Svea Life Guards reserve on 28 October 1921, and an attaché at the Swedish legation in Vienna on 29 November of the same year.
 He became an attaché at the Swedish consulate in Chicago on 8 December 1922, and served as acting second vice consul in Antwerp between 30 June 1923, and 30 June 1924, as well as at the consulate in Rotterdam between 16 September 1924, and 14 November of the same year.
 Hallenborg was once again an attaché in the Ministry for Foreign Affairs on 14 November 1924.
 He became acting administrative officer (byråsekreterare) in the Ministry for Foreign Affairs on 24 February 1927, and acting second legation secretary at the Swedish legation in Brussels and The Hague on 3 June 1927.

 Hallenborg became vice consul in Minneapolis in 1931, first legation secretary in Helsinki in 1934, and director (byråchef) at the Ministry for Foreign Affairs in 1936.
-He served as chairman of the Assistance Committee for Russian Swedes (Understödsnämnden för rysslandssvenskar) from 1938 to 1944.
+He served as chairman of the Relief Committee for Swedes in Russia (Understödsnämnden för rysslandssvenskar) from 1938 to 1944.
 He was one of three Swedish representatives at the Évian Conference in 1938.
 Hallenborg was then Consul General in Bombay from 1944 to 1948.
 During his tenure as Consul General in India, he led the Swedish delegation in negotiations for a bilateral aviation agreement between India and Sweden in New Delhi, as well as between Pakistan and Sweden in Karachi.
 In 1948, the consulate general in Bombay was closed, and the Consul General position was moved to Antwerp, Netherlands, where Hallenborg became Consul General.
 He served in Antwerp from 1948 to 1949 and was subsequently Consul General in London from October 1949.
 One of his first assignments as Consul General in London was to conduct a maritime inquiry with Captain Hommerberg of the Swedish oil tanker Divina, which had collided with the British submarine on 12 January 1950, resulting in the deaths of 64 people.

 Hallenborg served in London until his retirement on 31 March 1960.